ClouDevops101/nordvpn_ami_protected/README.md

     - **Redhat**
     - **Fedora**
     - **CentOS**
-* for other os platforme go in `DIY` mode by finding the way to install notify send command https://command-not-found.com/notify-send
+* For other operation system go in `DIY` mode by finding the way to install notify send command https://command-not-found.com/notify-send

 ## Who Uses Nordvpn check status